-Yes.
-Loma Linda University Medical Center is a Seventh-Day Adventist Christian institution.
-LLU promotes a healthy lifestyle for its staff and patients keeping with the traditions of the Adventist church.
-Most importantly it utilizes a whole person care approach to the practice of medicine caring not only for the physical but also the emotional and spiritual needs of our patients.
+Yes, Loma Linda University Health is a Seventh-day Adventist institution.
+In keeping with the traditions of the Adventist church, LLU promotes a healthy lifestyle to staff and patients.
+Most importantly, we utilize a whole person care approach to the practice of medicine — caring not only for the physical, but also the emotional and spiritual needs of our patients.

 How will I notice the Adventist traditions in the hospital?

-You will observe these in various aspects of the program ranging from the vegetarian cafeteria at the university hospital to the value that the attendings and other staff place on each and every patient they have.
+You will observe these in various aspects of the program, ranging from the vegetarian cafeterias on campus to the value that the attendings and other staff place on all patients.

 Does it matter that I'm not Adventist?

 Not at all.
-Loma Linda wholeheartedly accepts residents and staff from all backgrounds and religious beliefs making it a very comfortable work environment.
+Loma Linda University wholeheartedly accepts residents and staff from all backgrounds and religious beliefs, making it a very comfortable work environment.

 Do you have a "night float"?

-Yes, all three institutions have a "night float" system for their Inpatient Ward services.
-The system varies at each institution.
+Yes.
+All three hospitals have a "night float" system for inpatient ward services.
+The system varies at each hospital.

 Does Loma Linda University accept applications from graduates of international medical schools?